-The following Arizona Sonoran Copper Company Inc. (formerly Elim Mining Incorporated) (the "Company" or "ASCU") Management Discussion and Analysis ("MD&A") was prepared on October 5, 2021 and should be read in conjunction with the unaudited interim condensed consolidated financial statements of the Company for the three and six months period ended June 30, 2021 which have been prepared in accordance with International Standard 34 - Interim Financial Reporting.
-All dollar amounts are expressed in thousands of United States dollars unless otherwise noted.
+The following Arizona Sonoran Copper Company Inc. (formerly Elim Mining Incorporated) (the "Company" or "ASCU") Management Discussion and Analysis ("MD&A") was prepared on November 15, 2021 and should be read in conjunction with the unaudited interim condensed consolidated financial statements of the Company for the three and nine months period ended September 30, 2021 which have been prepared in accordance with International Standard 34 - Interim Financial Reporting.
+All dollar amounts are expressed in thousands of United States dollars ("\$") unless otherwise noted.
+Additional Information relating to the Company is available under the Company's profile on SEDAR at www.sedar.com.